Our Privacy Promise to you:

-We can confirm that any cookies placed by us shall not store or collect any personally identifiable information.
+We can confirm that any cookies placed by us shall not store or collect any personal data.

-If you would like to make a complaint or have a query about how we use your personal data, you can contact us on the below details:
+If you would like to make a complaint or have a query about how we use your personal data, you can contact us at:

 If you are unsatisfied about how we have handled your complaint, you have the right to escalate your compliant to the Data Protection Commission.
 You can contact the Data Protection Commissioner at:

 Postal Address: Data Protection Commission, 21 Fitzwilliam Square South Dublin, 2D02 RD28